cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **6)** Create .classes file, filter phased files (if necessary), and define ancestry segments using [RFMix](https://sites.google.com/site/rfmixlocalancestryinference/).

 For unsupervised ADMIXTURE analysis, I defined a reference set of samples with a proportion of ancestry greater than 90% when K=2 (and the test sample) with the code `create_filtered_vcf-sample-haps_UNSUPERVISED.pl`.

+I've also done some testing of down-sampling markers for the broadest level of human ancestry (which is kind of like the "Eastern" and "Western" cat ancestry), which you can see [here](https://github.com/cwarden45/DTC_Scripts/blob/master/Genes_for_Good/RFMix_ReAnalysis/Downsample_Test/README.md).

 As noted in the code for the [human RFMix analysis](https://github.com/cwarden45/DTC_Scripts/blob/master/Genes_for_Good/RFMix_ReAnalysis/README.md), certain dependencies come from [Alicia Martin's Ancestry Pipeline](https://github.com/armartin/ancestry_pipeline).
 It would probably be best if I revised the plotting function in the future.